PQHSGS/Quick_draw-using-Air-gesture/README.md

 16) Tree
 17) watermelon

-## Python  Implementation 👨‍🔬

-1) Network Used- Convolutional Neural Network

-If you face any problem, kindly raise an issue

 ## Setup 🖥️

  You will need to have install libraries in the requirement.txt file and get the dataset as mentioned above and place the `.npy` files in `/data` folder.